 There are a few unique Mallorca tours that you might want to plan and book in advance.
 It’s a great option for those seeking a more laid-back holiday, where renting a car and driving aren’t necessary.
 This way, you can choose a hotel in Palma de Mallorca (or even Alcudia) and explore the island’s landmarks through day tours.
 Depending on the age of your children, the best tour options may vary.
 However, after our recent week in Ireland, where we had knowledgeable guides and thoroughly enjoyed the guided tours with kids, I now make it a point to include a few guided experiences in our travel plans.

-For our next weekend in Mallorca with kids, I would pick Tramuntana Full-Day Tour with Sóller Train, Day Trip to Katmandu Adventure Park, Mallorca Multi Adventure, and Family Course Adventure at Forestal Park.
+For our next weekend in Mallorca with kids, I would personally choose Tramuntana Full-Day Tour with Sóller Train, Day Trip to Katmandu Adventure Park, Mallorca Multi Adventure, and Family Course Adventure at Forestal Park.

 - From Palma de Mallorca : Tramuntana Full-Day Tour with Sóller Train and Lunch (check availability)